Prospective Students

 • Yes, as a student, I can obtain an assistantship, work full-time or part-time to financially support my education*.
 See Funding and Financial aid information.

 *Part time is available.
 Please note that classes are generally during business hours with the expectation you are present.
-At times, may be flexibility but it is a class by class situation.
+At times, there may be flexibility, but it is a class by class situation.

 Which Track is Right for You?